 Plastics are, pun intended, a mixed bag.
 Today, many consider them a necessary evil: Masks are proven to slow the spread of COVID-19, and when we don’t wear them correctly, more people become sick, hospitals use more resources, and we create more waste.

 Worldwide, we are using an estimated 129 billion face masks and 65 billion gloves each month.

 What We Can Do to Reduce PPE Waste

-Due to both material and contamination issues, single-use PPE can’t be recycled in your curbside bin (and check out TerraCycle’s paid option for recycling disposable gloves).
-That has not translated into high PPE recycling rates, so we must use less of it and dispose of what we use correctly.
+Due to both material and contamination issues, single-use PPE can’t be recycled in your curbside bin (but check out TerraCycle’s paid options for recycling disposable gloves).
+With minimal options for recycling disposable PPE, we must use less of it and dispose of what we use correctly and safely.

 Wash your hands frequently, for at least 20 seconds each time, instead of using plastic gloves or hand sanitizer.
 Hot water and soap are the best way to prevent the spread of infection.

 Discard Single-Use PPE Safely

 Disposing of PPE improperly puts essential workers and your neighbors at risk of getting infected.
 Take an extra step to protect them before placing your masks, gloves, and wipes in the trash.
 Use a reusable bag that can be sealed to store used PPE while on the go and dispose of it in your home garbage bin, sealing the bag before pickup.